 "I grew up inside the shape of my father’s stories.
 A Jordanian immigrant, Dad regaled us with tales about himself, his country, and his family that both entertained us and instructed us about the place he’d come from and the way he saw the world.
-These stories exerted a powerful
+These stories exerted a powerful influence on my

 Diana Abu-Jaber was born in Syracuse, New York to an American mother and a Jordanian father.
 When she was seven, her family moved to Jordan for two years, and she has lived between the U.S. and Jordan ever since.
 Life was a constant juggling act, acting Arab at home but American in the street.
 The struggle to make sense of this sort of hybrid life, or “in-betweenness,” permeates Abu-Jaber’s fiction.

 — considered by many to be the first mainstream Arab-American novel—won the 1994 Oregon Book award and prompted Jean Grant of The Washington Report on Middle East Affairs